thisisouvik/kredex/README.md

 ```

 **3. Environment Configuration**
-Copy `.env.example` to `.env.local` and populate the necessary Supabase, Redis, and Stellar keys.
+Copy `.env.example` to `.env.local` and populate the necessary NeonDB, Redis, and Stellar keys.

 **4. Database Setup**
 ```bash